MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/stack-layout.md

 ---
-title: "StackLayout"
+title: "Xamarin.Forms StackLayout"
-description: "Use StackLayout to present collections of views over one dimension." ms.prod: xamarin ms.assetid: 6A91EA70-268C-462C-AAAF-F8DA011403F8 ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms StackLayout class to present collections of views over one dimension." ms.prod: xamarin ms.assetid: 6A91EA70-268C-462C-AAAF-F8DA011403F8 ms.technology: xamarin-forms